virtualkimi/virtual-kimi/README.md

 ### Prerequisites

-- Modern web browser (Chrome, Edge, Firefox recommended)
+- Modern web browser (Chrome, Edge or recent Firefox recommended).
+The app is plain HTML/CSS/JS and runs locally in a browser — no build step is required.
-- OpenRouter API key (optional but recommended for full functionality)
+- (Optional) OpenRouter API key or another compatible provider API key if you want remote LLM access.
+The app can run without a key using local-only features, but AI responses will be limited.
+- HTTPS is required for microphone access and some browser TTS features.
+For full voice/microphone features, open the app via a local server (see Quick Start).
+If you only open `index.html` directly, most features still work but microphone may be blocked by the browser.
+- Dexie.js is included for IndexedDB persistence (no installation required; file `dexie.min.js` is bundled).

 ### Quick Start